 Rule 19: Genre Probability:

 Let's talk about Invader Zim.
 The universe of that show is very bleak and cynical.
 Almost everyone is an idiot, a jerk, or both.
 And you can count on most of those people to have terrible hygiene.
 Everyone more or less hates each other, and if anyone died, no one would be missed.
 Despite all that, it's still played for laughs and is a dark comedy.
 That's how Invader Zim rolls.
 With all that in mind, writing a heartwarming fic depicting the IZ universe as anything less than a hateful rat den comes off as kind of out of character for anyone involved in the story.
-What I'm saying is that keep the genre of the original work in mind whenever you feel like writing.
+What I'm saying is that you should keep the genre of the original work in mind whenever you feel like writing.
 It's not impossible to pull off a fan fiction of wildly different genre, but there's a gamble on how credible it will seem.

-Rule 20: Editing Before Editing
+Rule 20: Editing Before Editing:

 Someone told me this, and really it makes perfect sense.
 But I am putting it in my own words.